jmspit/dodo/DEVELOPER.md

     speak the correct protocol or setup state-full data for the remainder of the connection.
 The handshake is implemented by overriding the virtual bool dodo::network::TCPServer::handShake(), which should be returning false if the handshake fails, in which case the dodo::network::TCPListener will clean up.
-  - Zero or more request-response cyles by overriding dodo::network::TCPServer::requestResponse().
-Note that the request data sent must be fully read within a single requestResponse cycle, but if required a protocol can be created that reads across several requests (which would only serve a point if local RAM needs to be protected against very large request by applying streaming).
+  - Zero or more request-response cyles by overriding dodo::network::TCPServer::readSocket().
+Note that the request data sent must be fully read within a single readSocket cycle, but if required a protocol can be created that reads across several requests (which would only serve a point if local RAM needs to be protected against very large request by applying streaming).
   - A shutdown when the peer hangs up or the socket is/must be terminated due to errors.
 Override dodo::network::TCPServer::shutDown() when the dodo::network::TCPServer needs to clean things up.

-Additionally, the devloper will need to override dodo::network::TCPServer::addServer() to provide an instance of a dodo::network::TCPServer descendant so that dodo::network::TCPListner can spawn new servers.
+Additionally, the devloper will need to override dodo::network::TCPServer::addServer() to provide a new instance of a dodo::network::TCPServer descendant so that dodo::network::TCPListner can spawn new servers.

-The dodo::network::TCPListener has some configuration parameters that orchestrate its runtime behavior, which are bundled in the dodo::network::TCPListener::Params struct.
-These parameters can either be specified by C++ code or handed to a TCPListner instance by specifying a Config YAML node, which may thus appear anywhere in the YAML file.
+The dodo::network::TCPListener has some configuration parameters that define its runtime behavior, which are bundled in the dodo::network::TCPListener::Params struct.
+These parameters can either be specified by C++ code or handed to a TCPListner instance by specifying a Config YAML node (which may thus appear anywhere in the YAML file).
 In the below example, the myapp.tcplistener node would be passed.

 ```YAML
 myapp: